 In 1979 he was joined in partnership by RNCM Post-Graduate and FLCM Catherine Dickinson with whom he was to share a successful duet partnership performing regularly around the country and on BBC radio and television.

-The Centre became the focus of classical guitar in the English Midlands promoting many well-known international performers in concert(Carlos Bonell, Evangelos & Liza, Ricardo Iznaola, Laurie Randolph, Cheryl Grice etc), assisting luthiers such as Michael Gee & Kenneth Roberts in establishing their careers (also hosting Ken Roberts' workshop for several years) and building up an unrivalled stock of specialist print music from around the world for which Robin published his first mail order catalogue in 1981.
+The Centre became the focus of classical guitar in the English Midlands promoting many well-known international performers in concert(Carlos Bonell, Evangelos & Liza, Ricardo Iznaola, Laurie Randolph, Cheryl Grice etc), assisting luthiers such as Michael Gee & Kenneth Roberts in establishing their careers (also hosting Ken Roberts' workshop for several years) A number of UK luthiers: Kevin Aram, John Ainsworth, Martin Fleeson, Robert Welford and Alistair McNeill all benefitted from Robin's support.
+But it was in building up an unrivalled stock of specialist print music from around the world for which Robin was justly renowned and in 1981 he published his first mail order music catalogue.

 Following his untimely death in 1983, the Centre was continued by Catherine who after much hardship working alone, was joined in 1984 by Andrew Liepins an accomplished player and keen guitar aficionado, who had recently completed a post graduate course of study at the CLCM with Graham Wade.